Yifei-Wan/GPT4DFCI-API/README.md

 ## 🟢  Run the chatbot demo

 ### Set up environment variables
-In the file called `.env`, fill in the following values:
+Please copy the template file `env_template` to create `.env` and fill in the following values:

 ```
 AZURE_OPENAI_ENDPOINT=https://...